Free Bay Area delivery on orders over $275. Orders will ship next business day. View Shipping/Return Policy.

 Not only are these bad for your siding, but they can also cause health issues if left unchecked!
 In most cases of excess moisture and mold, replacing the siding on the house may be necessary.

 In short, the answer to this question is a resounding no. Why?
 Well, your house will look better with refreshed exterior siding, which may help you realize a better price at resale.
 Also, consider how you would feel if you moved into a new home only to discover the siding was warped, moldy, or rotting.
 If you wouldn’t want that to happen to you, why would you subject another homeowner to that kind of scenario?

 Wood siding products today—like the Kelleher Advantage Boards treated and primed pine wood siding that we stock here at The Moulding Company—carry impressive decades-long warranties that can be transferred to the new owners of your property.
 So, when you install new wood siding before you sell, not only will your buyers be getting a home with a beautifully refinished exterior.
 Thanks to your efforts, they will also be confident that they will have a beautiful home for years to come.

 Need to Update Your California Home’s Exterior?

 The Moulding Company is California’s favorite resource for unique wood siding options and architectural mouldings for the exterior of your unique home.
-Stop by any of our conveniently located northern CA showrooms to shop with our experts and help boost your house’s curb appeal!
+Stop by our conveniently located northern CA showrooms to shop with our experts and help boost your house’s curb appeal!

 Are you looking for trim and interior mouldings—like chair rail, crown moulding, and wainscotting—to help with a remodeling project inside your home instead?
 We have a fantastic product selection with many items you won’t find anywhere else.
-Drop us a line to learn more or begin shopping online now!
+Drop us a line to learn more, or begin shopping online now!